YS-P/SDOclust/README.md

 For noisy_blobs, noise points are labeled -1 and excluded from ARI/AMI computation (metrics are computed on y_true != -1).

-Results are reported in table:
+Results are reported in tables:
 - Scalability with respect split size
 - Performance differences between execution backends
 - Trade offs between computation time and clustering quality

 Baselines:
-- Full SDOclust executed on the entire dataset (no splitting), serving as an algorithmic baseline.
+- Baselines include full SDOclust executed on the entire dataset, and scikit-learn KMeans and MiniBatchKMeans with sequential, joblib, and dask backends.
-- Established clustering baselines including scikit-learn KMeans and MiniBatchKMeans, as well as a parallel MiniBatchKMeans implementation using joblib and dask.

 ## Experimental Setup